FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 building some kind of fancy model.
 Nowadays most machine learning frameworks like [Scikit-Learn] are so easy to use that one might even forget the error measure that is optimized as in most cases it will be the [mean squared error] by default.
 But does the [mean squared error] really make sense for this use-case?
-First of all is our target measured in some currency, so why would try to minimize some squared difference? $\mathrm{\euro}^2$?
+First of all is our target measured in some currency, so why would try to minimize some squared difference?
+Squared Euro?
 Very clearly, even taking the square root in the end, i.e. [root mean squared error], would not change a thing about this fact.
 Still, we would weight one large residual higher than many small residuals which sum up to the exact same value as if 10 times a residual of 10.- € is somehow less severe than a single residual of 100.- €.
 You see where I am getting at.
 In our use-case an error measure like the [mean absolute error] (MAE) might be the more natural choice compared to the [mean squared error] (MSE).

-On the other hand, is it really that important if a car costs you 1000.- € more or less?
+On the other hand, is it really that important if a car costs you 1,000.- € more or less?
 It definitely does if you are looking at cars at around 10,000.- € but it might be neglectable if your luxury vehicle is around 100,000.- € anyway.
 Consequently, the [mean absolute percentage error] (MAPE) might even be a better fit than the MAE for this use-case.
 Having said that, we will keep all those error measures in mind but use to default MSE criterion in our machine-learning